-As shown from the above Table, 37 (67%) of the respondents are male and the remaining 18 (33%) are female.
-As such it can be agreed most of the respondent employees of East Africa Bottling S.C are male.
+As shown from the above table 37(67%) of the respondents are male and the remaining 18(33%) are female.
+As such it can be agreed most of the respondents of BGI Ethiopia are male.

-Age is next category on the above Table, as observed the age interval of respondents lie between 39 (71%) of the total respondents belonging to the age group 20 - 29 years, followed by 15 (28%) of respondents whose age group is between 30 and 39.
-Only 1 (1.8%) respondent is between 40 - 49 with no respondent less than 20 years old and none above 50 years.
+Age is next category on the above table as observed the age interval of the respondents lie between 39(71%) of the total respondents belong to the age group 20-29 years.
+Followed by 15(28%) of the respondents whose age group between 30 and 39.
+Only1(1.8) respondents between 40-49 with no respondent less than 20 yrs old and non above 50yrs.
 This shows that majority of the respondents included in the study are young adults.

-The marital status of respondents as shown in the above Table shows that 43 (78%) of the employees are in a commitment while 12 (21.8%) are single.
-Of those in a commitment 23 (41.8%) are in a relationship while 20 (36.4%) are married.
+The marital status of the respondents show in the above table shows 43(78%) of the employees are in a commitment while 12(21%) are single.
+Of those commitment 23(41.8%) are in relationship while 20(36.4%) are married.
 None have been divorced or widowed.
 There is a good mix of respondents for which to pool opinion on.

-Table 4.1 also displays Educational Level of the respondents' in this study.
-It show that 41 (74.5%) of respondents have college diploma, 12 (21.8%) of the respondents have First Degree, and 2 (3.6%) of the respondents have Master's Degree while none have PHD.
-From this it can be drawn that majority of the respondents are holders of college diploma and from the comments drawn most of these diploma holders are in the process of earning their First Degree (28 out of 41).
+Table 4.1 also display educational level of the respondents in this study.
+It shows that 41(74.5%) of the respondents have collage diploma, 12(21.8%) of the respondents have first degree and 2(3.6%) of the respondents have master's degree while none have PHD.
+From this it can be draw that majority of the respondents are holders of college diploma and from the comment drawn most of these diploma holders are in the process of earning their first degree (28 out of 41)

-When selecting respondents the researcher aimed at taking advantage of gaining perspective of those employees that operated in the company for a fairly long time (above 3 years) through the changing times of operation.
-As such the respondents that participated in the questionnaire are 47 (85.5%) that have 3-5 years of experience in the company, 6 (10.9%) that have 6-10 years of experience in the company and 2 (3.6%) that have more than 10 years of experience.
+When selecting respondents, the researcher aimed at taking advantage of gaining perspective of those employees that operated in the company for a long time above 3 yrs. through the changing times of /operation.
+As such the respondents are participated in the questionnaire are 47(85.5%) that have 3-5 years of experience in the company, 6(10.9%) that have 6-10 years of experience in the company and 2(3.6%) that have more than 10 yrs. of experience.

-4.2 EABSC's SRM Activities
+4.2 BGI's SRM Activities

-In this section employees of EABSC were asked about the general SRM activities of the company.
+In this section employees of BGI were asked about the general SRM activities of the company.
 From the survey, information about this was gathered and presented as below.

-Table 4.2.1 Concept Awareness
+Table 4.2.1 Concept awareness

-Item Alternative Response Percentage I have little knowledge about the subject 0 0.0% To what extent do you I know enough to carry out my job 24 43.6% understand the SRM I participate actively on it and am well aware of concept? the concept 31 56.4% Total 55 100.0%
+Item Alternative Response Percentage To what extent do I have little knowledge about the subject 0 0.0% u understand the SEM I lyn aw an an ah ta aanny ayt my ish 24 42.60/ u understand the SEW I know enough to carry out my job 24 43.6% ncepts?
+I participate actively on it and well aware 31 56.4% the concept 55 100% the respondents stated that they know just about enough.

-Table 4.2.1 displays concept awareness level of the respondents' in this study.
-It shows that 31 (56.4%) of the respondents claim that they know the concept very well while 24 (43.6%) of the respondents stated that they know just about enough.
 There were no respondents with little knowledge about the subject matter.
-We can see from this result that SRM is well known by the employees of EABSC.
+We can see from this result that SRM is well known by the employee of BGI.

+Table4.2.1 displays concept awareness level of the respondents in the study.
+It shows that 31(56.4%) of the respondents claim that they know the concept very well while 24(43.6%) of

-Table 4.2.2 EABSC SRM Activities
+Table 4.2.2 BGI SRM activities.